yonglin-wang/formality-styler/README.md

 # How to Run
 ## Prerequisites
+To save time, you can execute the following three subsections at the same time.
 ### Python Packages
+First, create a virtual environment with **Python 3.7** using either [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) or [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) (I personally prefer conda).
+> Make sure it's **Python 3.7**!!
+This project uses 3.7.4 to be exact.

-You should be able to install the latest version of all the following packages by running the command:
+Then, you should be able to install all the packages by running the following command, after you ```cd <project root>```:
 ```shell script
 pip install -r requirements.txt
 ```